omarmoreta/Final-Project/README.md

 # The Game of Nothing

-A 2D Dungeon Crawler game, using Phaser 3, Node, Express, PostgreSQL, Babel 7, AWS Elastic Beanstalk and Webpack 4.
+A 2D Dungeon Crawler game, using Phaser 3, Node, Express, PostgreSQL, Babel 7, Heroku and Webpack 4.

 ## Requirements